root-project/root/README/ReleaseNotes/v630/index.md

 ## Build, Configuration and Testing Infrastructure

-- If `-Droottest=ON` is specified, the ROOT build system used to clone a matching branch of the `roottest` repository.
+If `-Droottest=ON` is specified, the ROOT build system used to clone a matching branch of the `roottest` repository.
 This logic has been improved and is now as follows:

-_(i)_ If the current head is a well-known branch, e.g. `master` or `v6-28-00-patches`, use the matching branch upstream;
+_- If the current head is a well-known branch, e.g. `master` or `v6-28-00-patches`, use the matching branch upstream;
-_(ii)_ otherwise, try a branch that matches the name of the current head in the forked repository, if it exists; else try using the closest upstream head/tag below `HEAD`'s parent commit;
+ - otherwise, try a branch that matches the name of the current head in the forked repository, if it exists; else try using the closest upstream head/tag below `HEAD`'s parent commit;
-_(iii)_ as a last resort, if there is no preferred candidate, checkout the remote's default head.
+_- as a last resort, if there is no preferred candidate, checkout the remote's default head.